 We expected the weather to be a lot colder.
 Tromsø is situated along the coast and is not that cold on most days.
 Don't expect dogsledding or snowmobiles until mid-December at the earliest.
 The milder climate this far north makes the weather difficult to predict, and it shifts, sometimes, several times a day.
 If your guide seems unsure where to go, the reason might be that the forecast is going in all directions.
 The mild weather can also make the driving conditions difficult - imagine rain on ice and snow.
 Also, check the description to know if you will get thermal suits and boots; this is not the case with all companies.
 Usually, we don't need them since it doesn't get very cold - normal winter clothing is sufficient on most nights.
 That said, we do travel into areas where it is colder on some occasions, and use the car as a shelter if needed.

 Should I book the tour far in advance?
 Yes and no. Reading posts on Facebook pages that promote Aurora tours will leave you with the impression that everything is full by the end of August, and that is simply not true.
 If you plan to come here during Christmas, it is a good idea, the rest of the season has availability on most days.
-The advantage of booking late is that you can take the weather and Aurora activity into consideration when booking, and most tours out of Tromsø are getting good feedback.
+The advantage of booking late is that you can consider the weather and Aurora activity when booking and most tours out of Tromsø are getting good feedback.
 The Northern Lights are there for all.

 Northern Lights photos are lying - by a lot.
 The photos that you see on Instagram are not even close to what you see in reality most nights.
 There are nights every season when the lights are getting close to the photos and videos, both in movement and intensity, but you can count these nights on one or two hands every season.
 Don´t get disappointed when you can´t see the vivid green, pink, purple, and blue - you are not alone, and you need special conditions to see the red at all.
 On the other hand, if you are interested in photography, you don´t need very strong lights to get good pictures with modern equipment.
 We have already prepared an arcticle on Aurora photography for you.